IBM/unitxt/docs/docs/settings.rst

 List of Settings
 ================

-Below is the list of available settings, their types, and default values:
+Below is the list of available settings, their types, default values, corresponding environment variable names, and descriptions:

 .. list-table::
    :header-rows: 1